 Palm Trees

-a major role in how far North certain Palm species
+in how far North certain Palm species will survive.

-Palms growing further North, the Cold Hardy Palm Tree section will provide useful
+For information on Palms growing further North, the Cold Hardy Palm Tree section

-information on Palms that can tolerate below freezing
+will provide useful information on Palms that can tolerate below freezing winter

 Buy Small Palm Trees Buy Medium Palm Trees Buy Large Palm Trees